 models/bvlc_alexnet: AlexNet trained on ILSVRC 2012, almost exactly as described in ImageNet classification with deep convolutional neural networks by Krizhevsky et al. in NIPS 2012.
 (Trained by Evan Shelhamer @shelhamer)

 models/bvlc_reference_rcnn_ilsvrc13: pure Caffe implementation of R-CNN as described by Girshick et al. in CVPR 2014.
 (Trained by Ross Girshick @rbgirshick)

 models/bvlc_googlenet: GoogLeNet trained on ILSVRC 2012, almost exactly as described in Going Deeper with Convolutions by Szegedy et al. in ILSVRC 2014.
 (Trained by Sergio Guadarrama @sguada)

-Community models made by Caffe users are posted to a publicly editable wiki page.
+Community models made by Caffe users are posted to a publicly editable model zoo wiki page.
 These models are subject to conditions of their respective authors such as citation and license.
 Thank you for sharing your models!